Contact Mode Guided Motion Planning for Quasidynamic Dexterous Manipulation in 3D: The CMGMP Algorithm

 \subsection{Planning Finger Locations}

-The function \textsc{relocate-manipulator} explores new finger contacts and robot configurations when: (1) the initial robot configuration is not assigned; (2) the current robot configuration will be in a collision or out of workspace; (3) current finger contacts no longer provides desired motions; (4) it randomly chooses to.
+The function \textsc{relocate-manipulator} explores new finger contacts and robot configurations when: (1) the initial robot configuration is not assigned; (2) the current robot configuration will be in a collision or out of workspace; (3) current finger contacts no longer provides desired motions; (4) being randomly sampled to.

 This function is based on rejection sampling.
 We pre-compute a set of evenly distributed finger placements based on the object mesh model using supervoxel clustering \cite{papon2013voxel}.
 In practice, we store about 200 finger placements per object.
 During the planning, we first randomly select some fingers to relocate to new contact locations on the object.
-The new contacts should be able to provide the desired motion under the current contact mode.
+The new contacts should provide the desired motion under the current contact mode.
 The transition is feasible if the remaining finger contacts and new contacts from previously unlocated fingers can keep the object in force balance (quasistatic and quasidynamic) or can still provide the desired motion (quasidynamic).
 Next, we solve the robot IK.
 If there is a reachable collision-free robot configuration (a robot-specific finger relocation sub-planner is required), the new sample is accepted.
 Otherwise, the algorithm repeats this process until it gets a feasible sample or reaches the iteration limit.